Concerned about the FinRegistry ready-made dataset? Read more about the dataset and how to object to the processing of your data

 • Statistics

-• Planning and reporting duties of authorities
+• Planning and reporting duty of an authority

-• Development and innovation operations
+• Development and innovation activities

 • Knowledge management